 Books, Edited Volumes, and Monographs

 Negotiating Democracy and Religious Pluralism: India, Pakistan and Turkey (ed. with Sudipta Kaviraj and Vatsal Naresh), Oxford University Press.
-Forthcoming.
+August 2021.

 This anthology explores the dynamics of shared religious sites in Turkey, the Balkans, Palestine/Israel, Cyprus, and Algeria, indicating where local and national stakeholders maneuver between competition and cooperation, coexistence and conflict.
 Contributors probe the notion of coexistence and the logic that underlies centuries of “sharing,” exploring when and why sharing gets interrupted—or not—by conflict, and the policy consequences.